Skip to main content

 Global AcceleratorAnycast IP-based global routingFor multi-region Active-Active

-External Secrets OperatorSecret synchronizationAWS Secrets Manager → Both clusters
+External Secrets OperatorSecret synchronizationAWS Secrets Manager → both clusters

 Crossplane / ACKAWS resource definition syncManage IaC as K8s objects